nprice1/blog/content/post/typescript-react-redux-chat.md

 the component state as our state.
 The rest is just our usual React component.
 To start we will render a simple login page, then after the user has entered their name and submitted the form we will show the actual app.
-The final line is how we actually connect out app to the Redux store, and we specify the mapping functions.
+The final line is how we actually connect our app to the Redux store, and we specify the mapping functions.

 Any component that needs to connect to the Redux store will look similar to this.
 The next component we will make is the ChatApp, which is also connected to the Redux